Paying for Care

 You may want to consider renting out your property if you don't wish to sell it – certainly if you only require care for a limited period, or don't feel ready to sell it yet.
 Bear in mind though that you'll need to factor in tax, insurances costs, maintenance costs and letting fees when working out your potential income.

-From April 2015, deferred payment agreements became available from all councils across England.
+Deferred payment agreements are available from all councils across England.
 Deferred payment agreements mean that if you move into a care home but don't want to sell your home in your lifetime, you're not forced to do so.

 If you're eligible, the council will help to pay your care home bills on your behalf.
 You can delay repaying the council until you choose to sell your home (or use other assets to repay the debt) or until after your death.
 Councils may charge interest on the amount owed to them.